Contract Negotiation and Writing Tips

 - A contract should be consistent in its tone, grammar, word usage, and abbreviations.

-- Outlining the contract can aid clarity and allow for quick reference to certain clauses.
+- Outline the contract to aid clarity and allow for quick reference to certain clauses.

 - Define important terms.

-- Anticipate litigation by including sections regarding venue, choice of law, and attorney fees.
+- Anticipate litigation by including sections about venue, choice of law, and attorney fees.

 - All parties should sign the contract, including business titles if applicable.

-- Pages should be numbered.
-Avoid the appearance that pages could have been added after the agreement was signed.
+- Number the pages of the contract.
+Avoid the appearance that pages may have been added after the agreement was signed.

 - As with any business writing, proofread very carefully.

-Talk to a Lawyer First Before Negotiating a Contract
+Talk to a Lawyer Before Negotiating a Contract

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help